gayathrinamasivayam/capturetocaption/ProductCaptions/README.md

 Data/Images/* - contains all the image files correspoding to that in Data/FurnitureImageGeneration.csv

-Data/Images/augmented/* - folder that contains the augmented files created during training when you use the module augmentation.py
+Data/Images/augmented/* - folder that contains the augmented image files created during training when you use the module augmentation.py

 All of the generated files for each of the datapreprocess_*.py programs will be created in the Data/ folder